andreabp19/robotat-linalg/README.md

 # History and development

 The initial idea was adapted from CControl of Daniel Martensson (https://github.com/DanielMartensson/CControl), leading to the first version of Robotat Linalg in 2022 (https://github.com/danielp96/robotat-linalg).

-The current version (this repository) was developed in 2025 by revising and expanding upon the 2022 version, and added the Robotat Control and Robotat Robotics libraries, the latter of which is based on MATLAB Robotics Toolbox of Peter Corke (https://github.com/petercorke/spatialmath-matlab).
+The current version (this repository) was developed in 2025 by revising and expanding upon the existing code of the 2022 version, completed the Robotat Control library, and finally, added the Robotat Robotics library based on MATLAB Robotics Toolbox of Peter Corke (https://github.com/petercorke/spatialmath-matlab).